Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-linux.rst

 .. contents::
   :depth: 2
   :local:

-Check out the video below, and follow along with the steps in this guide to setup a LAN Shared folder on your Linux machine, such that you may create encrypted, private backups of all your Embassy data.

-   .. youtube:: LLIMC5P3NdY
-      :width: 100%

 Setup LAN Shared Folder
 -----------------------

+.. note:: This guide is for Ubuntu only.
+For different distros such as Arch, Debian, Pop-OS, PureOS, etc, click "Other Linux" below.

 .. tabs::

     .. group-tab:: Ubuntu

+        Check out the video below, and follow along with the steps in this guide to setup a LAN Shared folder on your Linux machine, such that you may create encrypted, private backups of all your Embassy data.

+        .. youtube:: LLIMC5P3NdY
+          :width: 100%

+        .. raw:: html

+            <br/><br/>

         #.
-Install ``Samba`` if you have not already:
+Install Samba if you have not already:

             .. code-block::